guardian/gatehouse/README.md

 # Gatehouse

-This [Play Framework](https://www.playframework.com/) app provides an API for managing the identity and access control of Guardian readers.
+This [Play Framework](https://www.playframework.com/) app provides an API for managing Identity accounts.
 The API forms a thin wrapper around our Identity Provider.

+While it's in a state of transition, it's also used to manage user service and marketing permissions.

 ## Structure